 Dan Old Elk is a respected leader of the Crow Nation.
 He is the grandson of Curley, one of the Crow scouts and only survivor of the Battle of the Greasy Grass (the Little Bighorn).
 Dan is the other pillar of Joe Certaine's western experience.
 Through those two men, Joe Certaine gained a hands-on appreciation for all of the historic places of the real frontier west.

 During the last decade of the twentieth century, Joe Certaine, rode with the Warrior Societies of the mighty Plains Nations, the Lakota, Cheyenne and the Crow.
 He retraced the old Comanche War Trails in Texas and Oklahoma.
 He guided his horse up the rugged mountain trail deep in the Dragoon Mountains of Southern Arizona, into the stronghold of the great Apache leader Cochise.
-He rode across the Little Bighorn River in the company of the Bishkawaliki of the Cheyenne, Sioux and Crow nations onto the Little Bighorn Battlefield in Montana during the historic dedication ceremony of the warriors monument and was presented with a model of a part of the historic monument.
+He rode across the Little Bighorn River in the company of the Bishkawaliki of the Cheyenne, Sioux and Crow nations onto the Little Bighorn Battlefield in Montana during the historic dedication ceremony of the warriors monument.
+He was later presented with a model of a part of the historic monument.

 Joe conducted his field research in places named Brackettville and Uvalde, Tombstone and Cheyenne, Forts; Clark, Robinson, Leavenworth and Sill, all the while learning the stories and legends of the west.
 He has ridden with the descendants of the great warrior chiefs of the mighty nations of the Great Plains.
 Joe also met many of the last active duty members of the 9th & 10th Cavalry who were among the last horse sorldiers to relinquish their spurs.
 They shared the stories of the black cavalrymen who rode the West and built the legend of the Buffalo Soldiers

 His western characters like Bose Ikard, ride the Chisholm, the Western and the Goodnight-Loving Trails on cattle drives.
 They work on building the Union Pacific Railroad and they search for Billy the Kid in Lincoln County,New Mexico.
 Black Scouts guide settlers going west in wagon trains from Missouri.
 Black settlers build towns named Nicodemus and Boley, Wewoka and Marshalltown.
 They run a ferry across the Red River.
 They stop Victorio and his Apaches from raiding in Texas and they capture outlaws in Indian Territory (now Oklahoma).
 In the process, they help to build America.
-The Shadow Warriors program of the Jubilee Project brings you untold and true stories of adventure and accomplishment.
+The Shadow Warriors program of the Descendants Jubilee Project brings you untold and true stories of adventure and accomplishment.

-Let the one of the exciting western characters of the Shadow Warriors program bring history to life, at your next assembly.
+Let one of the exciting western characters of the Shadow Warriors program bring history to life, at your next assembly.
 Register on the contact us page and we'll help you plan your next history presentation.